Linguistic-Data-Consortium/ua20250910/README.md

 # Account Creation

 When creating an account, the flash message will say to check for an account activation email.
 Since email hasn't been configured, you won't receive an email, but the activation step isn't necessary for this simplified app, and you can go ahead and log in.
 In the full version of this app, email would need to be configured so activation is possible.

+# Usage

+The running app has limited functionality.
+You should see an `Audio` tab, where you can put the object name of a wav file in Azure storage.
+If you've configured storage and transcription (see above), you should be able to play back the audio and retrieve its transcription.